Fade2D Documentation pages v2.16.8

 Returns

-a pointer to the new ConstraintGraph2 object
+A pointer to the created ConstraintGraph2 object

 Delaunay triangulation without constraints